 Assault leave provides extended job income and benefits protection to an employee who is injured as the result of a physical assault suffered during the performance of his or her job.
-An incident involving as assault is a work-related injury, and should be immediately reported to Kim Leigh.
+An incident involving an assault is a work-related injury and should be immediately reported to the Human Resource Benefits Department.

-An injury is treated as an assault if the person causing the injury could be prosecuted for assault or could not be prosecuted only because that person's age or mental capacity renders the person non responsible for purposes of criminal liability.
+An injury is treated as an assault if the person causing the injury could be prosecuted for assault or could not be prosecuted only because that person's age or mental capacity renders the person as not responsible for purposes of criminal liability.